 The MI between a feature and the class labels gives a useful indication of that feature’s relevance or importance (Brown et al. 2012).
-The probability distributions in Equation (1) are not known and are estimated using histograms.
+The probability distributions in Equation (3) are not known and are estimated using histograms.

+The cluster importance measure for the kth cluster is expressed as